EFL - ESL activities and games for teaching stative verbs

 Dynamic vs stative

-This grammar activity tests whether students understand the difference between dynamic and stative verbs.
-To begin, add the following list of verbs to the board at random, minus their categorisation (Add more if you wish):
+To begin, add the following list of verbs to the bottom of the board at random, minus their categorisation (Add more if you wish):

 Stative: Suppose, seem, prefer, remember, belong